alexmrbarreira/autoscout24_scraping/README.md

 The black dashed lines draw of box of target maximum price and kilometers.
 As expected, there are far less Audi A4 than Volkswagen Golf in the selected range.

 ### Results overview for different countries same car
-These two figures plot the data from Volkswagen Golf-Variant from autoscout24.de (Germany) and standvirtual.com (Portugal), respectively,
+These two figures plot the data from Volkswagen Golf-Variant from autoscout24.de (Germany) and standvirtual.com (Portugal).

 ![](./fig_store_de/fig_2016_kombi_volkswagen_golf.png)
 ![](./fig_store_pt/fig_2016_vw_golf-variant.png)